Today I’m showing you Data Science for Non-Programmers, a course on Educative.io.

 🎖️ Certificate of Completion

-Educative.io offers a Certificate of Completion for Data Science for Non-Programmers.
+Educative.io offers a Certificate of Completion for this and other courses on the platform.

 It’s not accredited, but it’s a nice representation of your accomplishment that you can hang in your office or cubicle.

-You can purchase a yearly subscription to Data Science for Non-Programmers for $29 per year.
+You can purchase a subscription to the course for $29 per year.

 |Data Science for Non-Programmers||Monthly|